 I became used to exercising many times per week.

-Another interpretation of these remarks is that the presidency was used to bolster the narcissist’s want to be a dictator’s bloated yet frail ego.
+Another interpretation of these remarks is that the presidency bolsters the narcissist’s desire to be a dictator’s bloated yet frail ego.
 This was the reason for the office’s existence.

 The exemplary sentences have great distinctions in terms of meanings for both of these phrases.